mattsah/percy/README.md

 percy unset source mininim
 ```

 > Note:  The example above to add the mininim repository uses `gh://` forge-style URLs.
-You are **not** required to use this style of URL, and standard `https://` or even `git@` URLs should be viable, although in our experience `https://` is significantly faster than git over SSH.
+You are **not** required to use this style of URL, and standard `https://` or even `git@`-style addresses should be viable, although in our experience `https://` is significantly faster than git over SSH.
+Forge style URLs and even `git@`-style URLs are always resolved to their _actual_ URL internally, e.g. `https://github.com/...` and `git+ssh://...` styles.
+>
+> Forge style currently supports:
+>
+> - `gh://` or `github://` for GitHub
+> - `gl://` or `gitlab://` for GitLab
+> - `cb://` or `codeberg://` for Codeberg

 ##### Packages

 Adding individual packages is also possible via the `set` command.
-The only distinction here is that instead of pointing at a repository that contains a `packages.json` file, you're pointing at the repository for the package itself.
+The only distinction here is that instead of pointing at a repository that contains a `packages.json` file, you're pointing the package name directly at the git repository.

 ```bash
 percy set package neo https://github.com/xTrayambak/neo.git
 ```

-> **NOTE:**  When packages added via the `set package` command or as part of a source repository added with `set source` have a conflicting name, the latter defined URL is _always used_ and with package URLs overwriting URLs provided by source repositories.
+> **NOTE:**  When packages added via the `set package` command or as part of a source repository added with `set source` have a conflicting name, the latter defined URL is _always used_ and with package URLs overwriting URLs provided by sources.

 In the example above, `neo` would now refer to to the URL provided in the example, instead of the one defined in the nim official repository.
 The recommended approach is to retain the nim official repository as your first source, add sources after which constitute private repositories and/or overloads to the official, while using package entries to resolve any conflicts.
 Also **stop** using short package names.